k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 ## Optional - Update the Maximum Number of Values for Combo Parameters

 - Combo parameters are parameters with a limited number of possible values.
-The TDM portal displays a dropdown of all possible values for the task creator to enable the user to select one of the values in the task.
+The TDM portal displays a drop-down list of all possible values, enabling the user to select one of the values in the task.
 The maximum number of possible values for combo parameters is set in a shared Global named **COMBO_MAX_COUNT**.
 - Edit the **COMBO_MAX_COUNT** shared Global imported from the TDM Library, if needed.
 By default, the Global is populated with 100 and is checked when creating a TDM task using a parameters selection method.
 Suppose the number of possible values in the [TDM Parameters tables](#tdm-parameters-tables) is less than or equals to the COMBO_MAX_COUNT value.
 In that case, the parameter is handled as a **combo** parameter, and a list of all possible values for this parameter is displayed.
 If a value is not selected from the list, the parameter has more values than the threshold defined in COMBO_MAX_COUNT Global and you must enter the value in the parameter.

 - Note that if the **COMBO_MAX_COUNT** Global is updated after executing Extract tasks, it is required to repopulate the [tdm_params_distinct_values](/articles/TDM/tdm_architecture/02_tdm_database.md#tdm_params_distinct_values) TDM DB table: